jezmck/jezmck/README.md

 -->

 # Jez McKean
-**Web developer, now concentrating on front-end UX/UI work, backed by 20 years of full-stack coding.**
+**Web developer, now concentrating on front-end UX/UI work, backed by 20 years of full-stack experience.**

 *see [jezmck.com](https://blog.jezmckean.com/me/) for more.*